42dannywillems/Piscine.OCaml.d03/README.md

 # Piscine.OCaml.d03

-The day03 is focused on trees (bstree, avltree, binary tree) and compilation methods.
+The day03 is focused on trees (binary search trees, AVL-trees, binary trees) and compilation methods.

-We implement binary tree, binary search tree and AVL-trees.
+We implement binary trees, binary search trees and AVL-trees.
 We are free to use how we want to build our executables: Makefile (with or without [https://github.com/mmottl/ocaml-makefile](OCamlMakefile), ocamlfind.
 We can choose which compilers (ocamlc or ocamlopt) we want to use.